A short history

 What are the caracteristics of an "authentic" 1926-1929 Gibson L-0 or L-1?
 This is an impossible question to answer, as Gibson seems to have operated almost as a custom shop during this period.
 Examination of the few remaining examples of these models reveals that there is tremendous variation in their construction.
 Tops vary from a very thin .080” (2.032mm) to .115” (2.921mm) thick.
 Necks vary in shape from a "V" to a fat "C" shape more like a modern classical guitar.
 Some necks are as wide as 1.87" (47.5mm) at the nut and 2.30" (58.5mm) at the 12th fret, while others are narrower.
 Braces sometimes extend under the kerfing, while on other examples they stop short of the sides.

 Even the "official" specifications of these models varied wildly during the three years of their production.
 The L-0, initially produced with maple back and sides and spruce top, was later manufactured with an all mahogany body (back, sides and top).
 Fingerboards were made of black-dyed holly, ebony or rosewood, and later gained pearl position dots at the twelfth and fifteenth frets.
 Some L-0 models were produced with no binding on the back.
 Purfling designs around the sound hole varied somewhat.
-Some versions had binding on the inside edge of the sound hole while others did not.
-Bridges went from ebony to rosewood, nuts from bone to ebony.
-The actual size and position of the sound hole itself varied considerably, from the relatively small hole depicted in the original catalog illustrations to ones that seem to take up half the width of the guitar.
+Most examples had binding on the inside edge of the sound hole, but some did not.
+Bridges could be ebony or rosewood, nuts bone or ebony.
+The actual size and position of the sound hole itself varied considerably, from the relatively small hole depicted in the original catalog illustrations to ones a full inch larger.